If your creative agency doesn’t let you pivot, lies about costs, moves slowly or doesn’t seem to “get” your brand, they’re a bad choice of friend.

 This is the difference between a colleague and a CaaS (creative as a service) partner.
 The former sees your brand as a number on a sheet; the goal being only to meet the standards juuust enough that you don’t start sending angry emails.
 The latter is a friend of your business—someone who treats your brand as a living thing, and attaches themselves to it like a suckerfish.
 Between a full team of design professionals, they have the time and the resources to become brand experts.

-Say you live a couple blocks away from a friend.
+Say you live a couple of blocks away from a friend.
 Come one Friday, you ask them out for a hang that night.
 They agree to meet you at 7.
 But when you’re on location at 7, they’re nowhere in sight for upwards of 30 minutes.
 You message them a few times asking what’s up, only to get sparse, iffy assurances they might be on their way.
-Eventually they get there, but your enthusiasm’s waned considerably.
+Eventually, they get there, but your enthusiasm’s waned considerably.

 You try again another time, only to run into the same issue.
-You’re starting to see a pattern, and it doesn’t bode well for a long term friendship.
+You’re starting to see a pattern, and it doesn’t bode well for a long-term friendship.

 Like the friend who takes a week to put their shoes on, the creative agency who can’t move quickly is killing you.
 The agency that takes forever to ideate new assets is stalling your brand.
-You need high caliber creative assets by the dozen, and you can’t be holding their hand the whole time.
+You need high-caliber creative assets by the dozen, and you can’t be holding their hand the whole time.

 If your creative agency can’t be there for you with fresh concepts as you need them—which is most of the time—they’re a bad friend to your brand.